Action Research Scholars

 This is a year-long program beginning in the Fall 2024 semester.
 Scholars will spend the first semester participating in workshops and learning community meetings to develop an education research plan.
 Implementation requires completion of human subjects research and FERPA training and IRB approval.
 Data collection will occur either in Spring 2025 or Fall 2025 semester, depending on the semester they teach the course(s) they are studying as the focus of their action research project.
 The program culminates with each scholar presenting their findings and proposing a plan for next steps in their teaching.

 Full-time instructors who teach and/or coordinate UIC undergraduate or graduate courses are eligible to apply.
-We encourage tenured and tenure-track faculty, senior lecturers, and clinical professors to submit applications.
+We encourage tenure and non-tenure track faculty to submit applications.
 Applicants need to have the support of the department head or chair and/or the department’s undergraduate committee or educational policy committee.

 How will CATE support scholars?